 In 2014 I began my blogging journey.
 I had dabbled a little bit in 2010, but only as an experiment, those early blogs have been relegated to the deepest depths of Google’s archives (I hope).
-My 2014 blog is still live and is an online diary for family, friends and anyone looking to share in our journey parenting an autistic youngest son.
+My 2014 blog is still live and is an online diary for family, friends, and anyone looking to share in our journey parenting an autistic youngest son.

-Once you have written your posts in word/docs then copy and paste to your drafts on your blogging platform.
+Once you have written your posts in word/docs then copy and paste into your drafts on your blogging platform.
 I suggest you only use your blog drafts for posts that are ready to be scheduled otherwise you will confuse yourself.

 Keep a folder of stock photos on your mobile/tablet or PC to use as needed in your posts.

 Plan your content.
 Keep a spreadsheet, word document, and even a handwritten journal, so that you can note down ideas the moment you have them no matter where you are.
 You can use one drive or any cloud-based device so that you can access your word document from wherever you happen to be.
 Don't be afraid to get some ideas from other blog posts as welll.

 How to start a Blog

 If you are completely new to blogging, you can start a blog on a free platform.
 There are lots to choose from.
 When I began there were only a few options and I opted for the market leader (at the time) Google Blogger aka Blogspot, but you can now choose from WordPress the current leader, Blogger, WiX, Weebly, Medium and you can even blog directly onto Bloglovin.
 Here are some of the best website builders for blogs.